Simplest Integrals for the Zeta Function and its Generalizations Valid in All $\mathbb{C}$: Riemann zeta function

 \section{Riemann zeta function}

-Leveraging the two ideas discussed, we start with an optimal Riemann zeta function and then from it we obtain the Hurwitz zeta, $\zeta(-k,b)$, and the polylogarithm, $\mathrm{Li}_{-k}(e^m)$.
-And then from the polylogarithm, we obtain the most convoluted one, the Lerch $\Phi$ function, $\Phi(e^m,-k,b)$.
+Leveraging the two aforementioned ideas, one starts with an optimal expression for the Riemann zeta function and then from it the Hurwitz zeta, $\zeta(-k,b)$, and the polylogarithm, $\mathrm{Li}_{-k}(e^z)$, are obtained.
+Lastly, from the polylogarithm, the most convoluted one, the Lerch $\Phi$ function\citesup{Lerch1887}, $\Phi(e^z,-k,b)$, is obtained.